0800 158 3508

 11) Extended Media Coverage

-Extended media coverage, inclusive of features in news articles, publications, podcasts, or television shows, serves as one of the most powerful KPIs for brand awareness.
+Extended media coverage, such as features in news articles, publications, podcasts, or television shows, can help reinforce positive perceptions among consumers and increase brand awareness.

 Tracking this brand awareness KPI can help you understand the effectiveness of your public relations activities in contributing to brand awareness, and strategise on how to maximise this further.